The Evidence for Strengthening the Child Tax Credit

 Housing & Homelessness Poverty & Family Economics Tax Policy

-Below is a list of resources from the children’s advocacy and research community that shows extensive evidence as to why strengthening and expanding the Child Tax Credit and converting it into a monthly child allowance is necessary to tackling child poverty in the United States and improving the long-term outcomes of our nation’s children.
+Below is a list of resources from the children’s advocacy and research community that shows extensive evidence as to why strengthening and expanding the Child Tax Credit and converting it into a monthly child allowance is necessary to tackling child poverty across the United States and improving the long-term outcomes of all our nation’s children.

 - A Better Child Tax Credit During the COVID-19 Crisis – The Century Foundation, May 2020

 - Why the Child Tax Credit Must be Expanded to Fight Child Poverty During and Beyond this Pandemic – Children’s Defense Fund, May 2020